Measurements of CO redshifts with Z-Spec for lensed submillimeter galaxies discovered in the H-ATLAS survey: REDSHIFT DETERMINATION

+where the last condition is basically a signal-to-noise threshold criterion, and the significance of the estimated redshift is calculated as 1-$FDR$, with the $FDR$ derived from the noise simulations, as explained above.

-For a line pair, the $E_{1}$ 3$\sigma$ threshold corresponds to an average S/N per channel of 2.12.
-Z-Spec reaches a sensitivity of about 0.5~Jy~s$^{1/2}$ per channel for an atmospheric optical depth $\tau_{225}$=0.068 \citep{inami08}.
-Combining the 3$\sigma$ threshold criterion with the measured sensitivity of Z-Spec, we estimate that a redshift can be determined in less than 1.5 hours of integration time if the line flux densities per channel are on the order of 15~mJy, but can require more than 12.5 hours if the flux density is less than 5~mJy.
+At the CSO, Z-Spec can reach a measured maximum sensitivity of 0.5~Jy~s$^{1/2}$ per channel for an atmospheric optical depth $\tau_{225}$=0.068 \citep{inami08}.
+Combining the signal-to-noise threshold criterion with the measured sensitivity of Z-Spec, we estimate that a redshift can be determined in less than 1.4 hours of integration time if the line flux densities per channel are on the order of 15~mJy, but can require more than 12.6 hours if the flux density is less than 5~mJy.
 For our galaxy sample, the mean integrated CO line flux (Table~\ref{tab:lco}) is $\sim$18~Jy~km~s$^{-1}$, while the average width of the channels is 950~km~s$^{-1}$.
 However, the flux density per channel could be only $\sim$10~mJy if the line flux happens to be split between two adjacent channels.
 In this case, the typical integration time for obtaining a redshift with Z-Spec would be at least 3.5 hours.
+These time estimates reflect closely the best performance of the instrument and do not include calibration overheads.
+The actual integration time needed to obtain a redshift will depend strongly on the instrument sensitivity at the time of the observations.